rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 ![][installation_j25_5]

 The next step involves FTP configuration.
 Don't panic, this isn't a vital step in most cases.
-It's only really useful in the event that your server's configuration either prevents or requires that you upload media or install extensions through this method.
+It is only really useful in the event that your server's configuration either prevents or requires that you upload media or install extensions through this method.
 Servers installed on a Windows operating system and most Linux setups generally don't require this step at all.

 ![][installation_j25_6]